cubeapm/docs/docs/Installation/02_configure/02_configure.md

 ---
-sidebar_position: 1
-slug: /install/configure/general
+slug: /install/configure-cubeapm/
 ---

-# General Configuration
+# Configure CubeAPM

 Run `cube --help` to see a list of available configuration parameters, along with description and examples.
 Cube can be configured through command line arguments, configuration file, or environment variables.
 In case of environment variables, please prefix (`CUBE_`) and replace dots (`.`) and dashes (-) with underscores (`_`) in variable names.
 For example: